top of page

 It’s my position that, since all discourse, all talk, is ultimately a set of instructions, an analytical tool is simply an instance of such instructions.

 The difference is that the problem-solving tool offered here is both heuristic and, of course, analytic.
 That’s another way of saying that it’s thinking is instrumental not constitutive.
-This is of the utmost importance.
+Simply put, constitutive thinking says, Our/My way of thinking constitutes reality (is synonymous with reality).

 Instrumental thinking, on the other hand, says, Any thought we/I offer is an instrument for responding to reality.
 That's all.
 As I've said elsewhere, I'm not interested in being believed.
 My hope is that those who might be interested in the ideas offered here test and use them in the real world.

 The constitutive approach is the norm.
 And up to a certain point it might work ok.
 The problem is, it not only tends toward over-simplification and inflexibility, but it actually resists innovative problem-solving, even while claiming to value innovation.
 How?
 The constitutive approach is commonly used unconsciously, or intuitively, and therefore, automatically.
-Worse, it invariably moves in the direction of prohibiting any and all feedback and correction, which is the two-fold source of human adaptability.

 Which is exactly why, for whatever its value, it always ends up creating more problems than it solves.
 It’s the problem-solving method of the unreflective thinker.
 The unreflective thinker thinks constitutively.